Hirado, Nagasaki: Climate

+Demographics

+Per Japanese census data, the population of Hirado is as shown below:

 History

 Hirado has been a port of call for ships between the East Asian mainland and Japan since the Nara period.
 During the Kamakura and Muromachi periods, the local Matsuura clan held the rights to trade with Korea and with Song-dynasty China.
-During the Sengoku and early Edo periods, Hirado's role as a center of foreign trade increased, especially vis-à-vis Ming-dynasty China and the Dutch East India Company (Vereenigde Oost-Indische Compagnie or VOC).
+During the Sengoku and early Edo periods, Hirado's role as a center of foreign trade increased, especially vis-à-vis Ming-dynasty China and the Dutch East India Company (Vereenigde Oostindische Compagnie or VOC).
 The Portuguese arrived in Japan in 1543; after the Battle of Fukuda Bay in 1561 the Portuguese stayed for a few more years until they settled in the city of Nagasaki in 1571.
 The English and Dutch initially reached Japan at the beginning of the 17th century.
 The first step in the profitable Dutch-Japanese trading relationship was the Shōgun's grant of a trading pass (handelspas) in 1609.
 In 1613, the British ship Clove arrived in Japan and its Captain John Saris was able to gain the shogunate's permission to establish in Hirado a commercial house of the British East India Company.
 However, the company soon came to consider this outpost to be unprofitable, especially due to their inability to obtain Japanese raw silk for import to China.
 Therefore, the British closed their factory in 1623, voluntarily leaving the Dutch as the sole European presence.

 At its maximum extent, the Dutch trading center covered the whole area of present-day Sakikata Park.
 In 1637 and in 1639, stone warehouses were constructed, and the Dutch builders incorporated these dates into the stonework.
 However, the Tokugawa shogunate disapproved of the use of any Christian year dates, and therefore demanded the immediate destruction of these two structures.
 This failure to comply with strict sakoku practices was then used as one of the Shogunate's rationales for forcing the Dutch traders to abandon Hirado for the more constricting confines of Dejima, a small artificial island in the present-day city of Nagasaki.
 The last VOC Opperhoofd or Kapitan at Hirado and the first one at Dejima was François Caron, who oversaw the transfer in 1641.
-However, modern research indicated that this incident might actually have been an excuse for the Shogunate to take the Dutch trade away from the Hirado clan.
+Modern research indicated this incident might have been an excuse for the Shogunate to take the Dutch trade away from the Hirado clan.
 The stone warehouse from 1639 that was torn down was reconstructed back to its original form in 2011.

 During the Edo period, Hirado was the seat of the Hirado Domain.
 Hirado Castle is today a historical and architectural landmark.

-The island was the namesake of IJN cruiser Hirado.

-The modern city was founded on January 1, 1955.
-The city expanded by merging on October 1, 2005, with the neighboring towns of Tabira, Ikitsuki, and the village of Ōshima.
-The local economy is dominated by agriculture, fishing and food processing.